 There is a strict process we undertake to identify the right applicants from the initial job advertisement through to verified referencing and enhanced DBS checks.
 We promote equal opportunities, and all applications will be viewed and considered.
-Managing this process, we are vigilant not to discriminate anyone from a different cultural background or ethnicity but ascertaining their right to work in the UK and if their skills meet our needs.
+We ensure non-discrimination based on cultural background or ethnicity while verifying work eligibility in the UK and relevant skills.